MaybeMarq/File-Converter/README.md

 ## Installation
 Refer to the documentation file which goes into detail of installing python, the required dependencies, and this script.

-## Contribute
-To contribute, refer to the documentation file.